James Frampton

 Practice Overview

-James is also regularly instructed as Junior Counsel on international disputes, including projects in South Africa, Australia, Dubai, Abu Dhabi and Ukraine.
-James’ international arbitration practice has seen him recommended for construction by Who’s Who Legal and ranked as a Rising Star in Construction, Energy and Infrastructure by the Legal 500 Asia Pacific.
+James is also regularly instructed as Junior Counsel on substantial international disputes, including projects in South Africa, Australia, Dubai, Abu Dhabi, Ukraine and Qatar.
+James’ international arbitration practice has seen him recommended for construction by Who’s Who Legal and ranked as a Rising Star by the Legal 500 in the Middle East.

 Practice Areas